4 Best Prescription Dive Masks in 2023

-Yet your dive shouldn’t be spoiled because you’re constantly squinting to focus on the reef or struggling to read your dive computer.
+Yet your dive shouldn’t be spoiled because you’re constantly squinting to focus on the reef or struggling to read your gauge or dive computer.
+Or both.

-Many reputable companies now offer the option of having corrective lenses put in when purchasing a scuba mask, but there are also options made only as a prescription scuba mask.
+Many reputable companies now offer the option of having corrective lenses or inserts bonded into a scuba mask, but there are also certain masks that can easily have the entire lens switched out with a prescription glass.
+That all depends on the prescription of course.

 All the Prescription Dive Masks We've tested